naps62/chess/kajo/2019-02-22/tpc.md

 # 4.4

+Final answer:

 e5

 if ...Nxe5 Qxe5 Bxb5 Qxb5 (white wins a piece)
 if ...Nxe5 Qxe5 Qxe5 Bxd7+ Rxd7 Nxe5 (white wins a piece)

-The pawn is defended twice on e5, and takes the queen off a good diagonal.
+The pawn is defended twice on e5, and takes the black queen off a good diagonal.
 White is now free to develop his b1 knight (which was defending the queen before).
-White can now focus an attack on f7 (Bc4, Ng5, Qb3), or on the kingside (Na3, with qu)
+White can now focus an attack on f7 (Bc4, Ng5, Qb3), or on the kingside (Na3, Rc1, focusing on the c7 pawn)

+# 4.5

+(It's black to play, right?)

+First thoughts:
+- A kight on c2 would do a triple, fork.
+White can't castle either side, and c2 is defended by the black queen, so preventing this is hard.

+- Maybe Bb4 ? with the idea of cxb4 Nxb4.
+It's impossible to stop Nc2.
+The next best thing is Rc1 Nc2+ Rxc1 Qxc1, which threatens both Qd1# and Qb1 Ke2 Qd1#

+- Qc2 right away seems to be premature, because of Rc1.
+Black wins the a2 pawn, but meh...

+Final answer:

+Not sure, really

+# 4.6